boscoh/supplescroll/readme.md

 These will be properly formatted, and linked to the relevant figure.

-### & Compile
+### Compile to HTML

 You then compile the page with:

      > embellish .

-Which makes `example.html`.
+Which makes `article.html`.
 The function webpage, which uses the lucid theme, consists of the files:

-- `example.html`
+- `article.html`
 - `jquery-2.0.3.js`
 - `jquery.scrollTo.js`
 - `supplescroll.js`